Last modified: March 20, 2021, 10:22 a.m.

-A rather rare species, mostly found as a case on the foodplant in the provinces of Namur and Luxembourg.
+A new species for Belgium in 2014 in NA.
+Hitherto a very rare species, mostly found as a case on the food plant in the southern part of the country.

 This is a rather small Coleophora species: 9–12 mm.
 It is coloured light-ochreous with the apex somewhat darker.
 The antennae are white-brown ringed till the tip.